henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 This will now open a browser and navigate to the following URL:
 [http://localhost:9001/](http://localhost:9001/)

-You should see the default menu view appropriate to the device you're using.
+The server will display the default menu of the course in your device browser with the view appropriate to the device you're using.
+Any changes to the course will automatically be displayed.

 **Next** - [Creating your first course](https://github.com/adaptlearning/adapt_framework/wiki/Creating-your-first-course)